 2. Gondola Ride in Coronado: One thing my husband and I did before leaving San Diego was go on a gondola ride in Coronado.
 It was such a lovely afternoon and a fun, relaxing, and romantic thing to do with your significant other when visiting San Diego.
 They have a few different packages but just think a bottle of wine and chocolate covered strawberries on a gondola riding around Coronado.
 You can make a day of it by having lunch at one of the beach side restaurants then ending the day after your gondola ride with dinner and drinks at Hotel Del Coronado.

 3. Hot Air Balloon Sunset Ride: Such a cool experience and definitely worth the spend.
 San Diego is absolutely stunning and even more so from a birds eye view.
 There are so many companies that do hot air balloon rides leaving from either Del Mar or Temecula.
 Both options are great and provide either champagne in the sky or wine tasting when you land.
-PS if you live in the SD area or are planning a trip soon the link is to a current Groupon with one of the companies in the area.

 I hope you enjoyed this weeks Eat, Shop, Do city guide to Carlsbad, CA. Would love to hear from you where you like to go when you’re in Carlsbad or the San Diego Area!